riscv-europe/summit-website/site.src/pages/conference.md

 and software, as well as key considerations such as Functional Safety and Security, in both the short and long term.

+*Bio*

+*Franck Bernard holds an Engineer degree in control processing from Grenoble INP and a Master of Sciences in image processing from Paris Telecom Engineering school (ENST).
+He started his career as researcher at Philips Electronic Lab in 1990 working in medical imaging before moving as system architect mgr for 3G Chips still with Philips.
+He moved to semiconductor business in 2002 as Program Manager for the 3G modem with Philips Semiconductor, and was appointed as director of IC development for 4G modem with NXP and then with ST-Ericsson.
+Joining STMicroelectronics in 2012, he was managing the development of Smart Rear Camera IC, and spent 2 years as technical marketing manager in the STMicroelectronics ASIC business before joining Bosch Automotive Electronics in 2015.
+Since then he is deputy manager of the EIY group in charge of developing Digital IPs and System on Chips for the automotive business.*

 #### Luca Benini -- Open RISC-V Platforms for Energy-Efficient, Scalable Computing